+As a property owner, you will have the opportunity, in most cities, to decide whether you want to include utilities within monthly rent payments or let your tenants make these payments.
 It’s a question you’re going to have to wrestle with if, if you haven’t already, when conjuring up the terms of a lease and setting the rent: Who is going to pay for things like electric, gas, water, heat and so on?
 You?
-The tenant.
+The tenant?

 It’s also a good idea to take into account the competitiveness and price sensitivity of the local rental market.
 Including utilities will obviously require a higher rent.
 While most prospective tenants will take this into account, many won’t.
 So if you choose not to include utilities you can market the rental unit at a lower price and draw more interest—especially from renters who look at price first and details later.

 The "Pros" and The “Cons” of Including Utilities in Rent

 As you will discover, as with anything involving a rental property, there are no free lunches.
 That said, here are some things to consider:

 1. Better Tenants: Some landlords say lodgers who take on gas and electricity, are generally better and more responsible renters.
 Paying utilities, as it turns out, seems to indicate that renters will pay up on time – or close to it.

 2. Tax Benefits: You can deduct the cost of providing utilities.
 But don’t try this at home alone.

 3. Rent Premiums: You can, of course, charge more for providing utilities.
 But you can also charge a little extra for freeing your tenants from the tyranny of the utility company.

 4. Ease and Resident Convenience: If utilities are included with rent, your tenants will not have to take the time to set up their payments under their own account upon move-in.
 This is just one less thing for them to worry about at the start of a lease, month to month and upon move-out.